bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Step 6
 6	In the functions summary tab,  check some functions to color genes included in these functions.
-To follow this tutorial, you can for example color the “response to insulin” , “DNA recombination” and“vitamin transport” functions.
-Tip: You need to scroll down to found DNA recombination and vitamin transport as these pathways have an FDR greater than the one for “response to insulin”.
+To follow this tutorial, you can for example color the “response to insulin” , “DNA recombination” and“vitamin transport” functions. **Tip**: You need to scroll down to found DNA recombination and vitamin transport as these pathways have an FDR greater than the one for “response to insulin”.